mlaanderson/homebridge-firebase-common/examples/browser-platform/README.md

 server you will see the change notifications populate to HomeKit apps.

 ## TODO
+Implement the homebridge.Device creation tool in this app.

 The next step for development in this project is to develop a series of example widgets that will respond to and update the Firebase database, and thus complete the example implementations.